milosimpson/milosimpson.github.io/_theSetup/2018-Java-dev-env-Windows-10.md

 The idea is to use the same mechanism as resetting the linux user's password by logging in as "root", but then editing the /etc/passwd file to change the home directory.

-**Gotcha** : Linux needs to have created the directory on windows.
+**Gotcha 1** :  Linux needs to have created the directory on windows.
 Aka I want to use "c:\winux\msimpson" as my home dir.
 So in only create "C:\winux" in windows, and create the "msimpson" sub dir from linux.

 ```
 # In PowerShell run as Administrator